ArieBisfki/hva_ivse1_project_mobile/lib/md_files/markdownCosta.md

 ### Fraction of my efforts

 The most of my efforts went in to the Workout page.
 In the workout page you can see, add and delete exercises within a workout.
-I also styled the pages.
+I also styled the workout pages.

 ### What took too long?

-*Everything*, I say that because in my opinion almost all my tasks took too long.
+*'Everything'*, I say that because in my opinion almost all my tasks took too long.
 The reason behind is that as I stated in my introduction I had back surgery.
 Which caused some absence.
 Kai created a whole new project structure which took me some time to understand.
 It was pretty complex to understand.
 It was a completely new technology for me, and when I came back from my recovery there already was a complex structure.
 I needed time to adapt.
+Kai was there to help but he of course had problems and school of his own.
+So a lot of time I had to sort it out for my self.

-## Code snippet - adding an exercise to a workout
+## Code snippet

 When you add an exercise to a specific workout you will need a couple of things.
-The ID of the workout the ID of the exercise log and the exercise it self.
+The ID of the workout the exercise log and the exercise it self.

+- ExerciseData
+    - workoutId
+    - ExerciseLog
+        - Exercise

-When you are in the workout page, I created a Floating Action Button (FAB).
+When you are in the workout page, I created a Floating Action Button (hereinafter referred to as FAB).
 The FAB passes the context, a route (that leads to add workout).
 As arguments I pass an empty ExerciseData, in the exercise data is an exercise log with the exercise in the log.

 ```
  floatingActionButton: FloatingActionButton.extended(
                   onPressed: () => {